-You will be provided an opportunity to evaluate instruction in this course using the University's standard procedures, which are administered by the Office of Institutional Research and Effectiveness.
+You will be provided an opportunity to record your experience of instruction in this course using the University's standard procedures, which are administered by the Office of Institutional Research and Effectiveness.

 Additional informal formative surveys may also be administered within the course as an optional evaluation tool.